 Lotto Max Changes

-Exciting changes are set to be introduced to Canada Lotto Max in May 2019, including the addition of another weekly draw and an increase in the maximum jackpot.
-This page has all the details of the changes that are due to happen.
+Exciting changes were introduced to Canada Lotto Max in May 2019, including the addition of another weekly draw and an increase in the maximum jackpot.
+This page has all the details of the changes that took place.

-One of the biggest changes is the addition of a second weekly draw.
-Lotto Max is currently drawn every Friday but the introduction of another draw on Tuesday nights will mean that two will take place every week.
-With the extra draw in place, jackpots will grow faster than ever, so the cap will be increased to $70 million, its highest ever amount.
+One of the biggest changes was the addition of a second weekly draw.
+Lotto Max was originally only drawn on a Friday but the introduction of another draw on Tuesday nights means that two now take place every week.
+With the extra draw in place, jackpots grow faster than ever, so the cap was increased to $70 million, its highest ever amount.

-In addition to the jackpot cap increase, two new prizes will be introduced.
-There will be a prize for matching five numbers plus the bonus, and one for matching four plus the bonus.
+In addition to the jackpot cap increase, two new prizes were introduced.
+There is now a prize for matching five numbers plus the bonus, and one for matching four plus the bonus.

-Another number will also be introduced, so you will choose seven plus a bonus from a range of 1 to 50, instead of the current range of 1 to 49.
-The odds of winning will therefore change too.
-The table below shows how the Pools Fund is currently split and how it will be split when the changes are introduced, as well as the new odds of winning:
+Another number was also introduced, so you choose seven plus a bonus from a range of 1 to 50, instead of the previous range of 1 to 49.
+The odds of winning therefore changed too.
+The table below shows how the Pools Fund was previously split and how it is split after the changes were introduced, as well as the updated odds of winning:

 |7/7||89.25%||87.25%||1 in 28,633,528||1 in 33,294,800|